-Given that golf futures odds operate like moneyline bets, that means each $100 wagered on Casey would earn $3330 should he replicate Molinari’s feat.
-Some books offer golf futures in a fractional format, such as 10/1 — meaning that every dollar wagered would return $10 should the chosen player win the event.
+Given that golf futures odds operate like moneyline betting, $100 wagered on Casey would earn $3330 should he replicate Molinari’s feat.
+Some online sportsbooks offer golf futures in a fractional format, such as 10/1 — meaning that every dollar wagered would return $10 should the chosen player win the event.
 The rub here is that you’re picking a tournament winner, which can be quite difficult in an age featuring so many great young stars, and where starting fields can number more than 150 players.

-The essentials of research, such as knowing a player’s strengths and how they fit a certain course, remain vital, as does getting the best betting tips here at Bookies.com.
+The essentials of research, such as knowing a player’s strengths and how they fit a certain course, remain vital, as does getting the best golf betting tips here at Bookies.com, including out weekly PGA picks.
 But in the majors especially, the sport’s biggest names often rise to the top, making those events perhaps a tick more predictable than your average PGA tournament on any given week.

 Futures can also be found on regular PGA Tour events, depending on the sportsbook, with the knowledge that those fields don’t fully come together until days before the tournament tees off.
 Betting golf futures odds within that tighter timeframe, though, does allow a bettor to more effectively judge how a player is performing entering the event, and perhaps better guard against injuries.
 And you don’t have to pick just players — future odds are also typically available for major golf team events, such as the Ryder Cup, the Solheim Cup and the Walker Cup.